AhmedYousriSobhi/aCupOfTea/README.md

 # aCupOfTea
-Let's settle down, rest our minds, spill the tea of our experience in multiple ai fields, and enjoy the drink.
-If you find something interesting here, offer us a Cupt of Tea.
+Let's settle down, rest our minds, spill the tea of our experience in multiple ai fields [Data Science, Machine Learning, Deep Learning], and enjoy the drink.
+If you find something interesting here, offer us a Cup of Tea.

 ```bash
 .